-In this three-part series, a panel of faculty poets, scholars, and Cal Lutheran honors students will explore the content and context of the work of three U.S. Poets Laureate.
+In this three-part series, a panel of faculty poets, scholars, and Cal Lutheran honors students explore the content and context of the work of three U.S. Poets Laureate.

 Since 1937, the librarian of Congress has appointed a U.S. poet laureate to present readings and lectures and engage in national community-oriented poetry projects.

-Exploring the works of Tracy K. Smith
+Exploring the work of Tracy K. Smith

 Juan Felipe Herrera reads from his new work

-The second webinar on March 10 explores the work of Juan Felipe Herrera, U.S. Poet Laureate 2015-2017.
+The second webinar explores the work of Juan Felipe Herrera, U.S. Poet Laureate 2015-2017.
 Herrera is the first Chicano poet to serve as U.S. Laureate and will read from his new collection of poetry, “Every Day We Get More Illegal” during the discussion of his work.
 He received the National Book Critics Circle Award, PEN/Beyond Margins Award and Americas Award.
 He also has written several prose books for children and is a performance artist and activist.

-Exploring the works of Joy Harjo
+Exploring the work of Joy Harjo

 If you have questions about the series please email Jacqueline Lyons at email@example.com.